MuhammedM294/MuhammedM294/README.md

 ## Muhammed Abdelaal
-I am a Geomatics engineer and assistant lecturer in the Geomatics Engineering Department, Benha University, Egypt.
+I am a Geomatics engineer and currently working as an assistant lecturer in the Geomatics Engineering Department at Benha University, Egypt.

 ## Education
 - **MSc** in _Geoinformatics_ (2022)